lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpen-the-saw.markdown

 ## Next Steps

 What now?
-After some consideration that involved [falconry](https://en.wikipedia.org/wiki/Falconry), [Cryptozoology](https://en.wikipedia.org/wiki/Cryptozoology), or starting a [Chris Gaines](https://en.wikipedia.org/wiki/Chris_Gaines) cover band, I have zeroed in on three specific goals for the next few months.
+After some consideration that involved [falconry](https://en.wikipedia.org/wiki/Falconry), [cryptozoology](https://en.wikipedia.org/wiki/Cryptozoology), or starting a [Chris Gaines](https://en.wikipedia.org/wiki/Chris_Gaines) cover band, I have zeroed in on three specific goals for the next few months.

 One, renew my [Microsoft Certified: Power BI Data Analyst Associate](https://learn.microsoft.com/en-us/credentials/certifications/power-bi-data-analyst-associate/) certification.
 I will always be a data person at heart, and I still get a thrill out of building good data models, shaping data with Power Query, writing [DAX](https://learn.microsoft.com/en-us/dax/) measures, and seeing it all come together in reports and dashboards.
 The new Microsoft renewal process is easy; passing an online assessment will renew my certification for another year.
 I’ll get to go through the renewal process a lot next year!

-Two, yes another certification: I want to obtain the [Microsoft Certified: Azure Database Administrator Associate](https://learn.microsoft.com/en-us/credentials/certifications/azure-database-administrator-associate/) certification.
+Two, obtain the [Microsoft Certified: Azure Database Administrator Associate](https://learn.microsoft.com/en-us/credentials/certifications/azure-database-administrator-associate/) certification.
 SQL Server is like an old friend, but my friend is spending a lot of time in the cloud these days.
 I want to stay on top of the different Azure SQL options (serverless, elastic pools, etc.) and the exam will guide me through everything I need to know.

-Third, and possibly most importantly, focus on hands-on practice building side-projects.
-The lab portion of the AZ-400 exam emphasized the importance of this.
+Three, and possibly most importantly, focus on hands-on practice building side-projects.
+The lab portion of the AZ-400 exam reminded me of the importance of this.
 Instructional learning is great but combining it with practice is the key to deep learning.
 I have already started my first side-project and will be blogging about the process.

-For the longer-term, I have some other ideas.
-I want to go more into modern data engineering, branch out from Azure into Amazon Web Services, and develop solid Linux fundamentals.
-Keep sharpening the saw.
+Longer-term, I have some other ideas: diving deeper into modern data engineering, branching into Amazon Web Services, and develop solid Linux fundamentals.

+Sharpen the saw.